-WHY GATHER? - We have learned from our response to the epidemic that joining together in community is profoundly healing.
-But, we'll join for many reasons- some shared, some personal… to honor what we experienced, to honor one another and to remember those lost.
-We will join because simply being with one another can help make sense of this experience.
-At this gathering we will share not only personal stories of suffering but also acknowledge the wisdom and resilience gained.
+WHY GATHER? - There are many answers to the question ''Why gather now?”
+One of the clearest is that we learned from our response to the epidemic that joining together in community can be profoundly healing.
+But we'll gather for other reasons as well, some shared, some personal.
+We’ll honor one another and what we experienced as well as remember those we lost.
+We’ll join because being with one another can help make sense of our experience, both the stories of suffering but also those of the wisdom we gained.

 Arrive after 3pm on the first day.
 Dinner is at 6pm with program starting at 8pm sharp.
 Retreat finishes at 3pm on last day.
 Please plan to stay for the entire retreat.

 WHERE? - Saratoga Springs Retreat Center 10243 Saratoga Springs Rd, Upper Lake, CA 95485 Map

 Being Present - Because of the expected intensity of the experience and in honoring our desire to be fully present for one another, we ask participants to refrain from alcohol and drugs immediately before and during the event.
 Our experience is we have greater clarity, group cohesion and presence in a drug and alcohol free environment.

 MORE INFO - This retreat will be facilitated by Gregg Cassin and friends.
 Gregg is a long-term survivor of HIV.
 He's been leading retreats and workshops for the LGBT/HIV, and at-risk youth communities for over 25 years.
 During the height of the epidemic Gregg founded the Healing Circle, and the San Francisco Center for Living, as well as leading conferences nationally with AIDS, Medicine and Miracles.
 Gregg is now a staff member of Shanti.

 Questions re retreat? - email@example.com